Joseph R. Burton

 Joseph Ralph Burton (November 16, 1852 – February 27, 1923) was a lawyer and United States Senator from the state of Kansas.
 He was the first Senator to be convicted of a crime.
-He served in the Kansas House of Representatives several times in the 1880s, and was elected to the United States Senate in 1901, but was convicted of accepting bribes in 1905.
-He appealed twice to the Supreme Court, but the judgement was eventually upheld and he resigned.
+He served in the Kansas House of Representatives several times in the 1880s and was elected to the United States Senate in 1901, but he was convicted of accepting bribes in 1905.
+He appealed twice to the Supreme Court, but the judgment was eventually upheld and he resigned.
 He lived out his life as a lawyer and newspaperman.

 Early life

 Burton was born and reared on his father's farm near Mitchell, Indiana.
 His father, Allen C. Burton, was descended from English ancestors, who came to America to escape the reign of Cromwell in the 1650s, and settled near Richmond, Virginia.
 His great-grandfather, John P. Burton, moved to North Carolina during the Revolutionary War, and in 1820 went to Indiana, where he founded the Indiana line of Burtons.
 His mother, Elizabeth Holmes, was of Scottish-German descent.

 He attended the district school and the academy at Mitchell, and at the age of sixteen received an appointment as cadet at the United States Naval Academy at Annapolis, but failed to pass the physical examination.
 He taught school for a time, spent three years in Franklin College (Indiana), and one year at DePauw University at Greencastle.